x-adri-x/TypingSpeedTest/README.md

   ```bash
   npm install chart.js
   ```
+3. Install Live Server Extension in VS Code or use another Local Server.

-3. Open the index.html file in a web browser to start the speed typing test.
+4. Open the index.html file with the server to start the speed typing test.

-4. After the timer expires, you will be automatically redirected to the results page (chart.html) to view your statistics.
+5. After the timer expires, you will be automatically redirected to the results page (chart.html) to view your statistics.

 ## Project Structure